thomasding/td-vimrc/README.md

     * Enable Github Flavored Markdown syntax with vim-flavored-markdown.

-    * Demonstrates definitions in the current file with tagbar.
+    * Demonstrates variable, function and class definitions in the current file with tagbar.

 2. **Beautify the appearance of VIM:**